dekkerglen/CubeCobra/CONTRIBUTING.md

 # Getting started
 ### How to submit a contribution.

 The master branch is the branch that contains live code.
 The development branch is the branch with changes that are pending for the next update.
-First, assign yourself to an issue, and create a fork of the code.
+First, comment on the issue you would like to work with, and it will be assigned to you.
+Then, create a fork of the code.
 When you are finished with the feature, create a pull request back into the development branch.
 An admin will review your code and merge if it is accepted.
 Expect some comments and feedback.

 ### Code Style